Uninett/probe-website/DOCUMENTATION.md

 The website's back-end is written in Python 3 and uses the Flask web framework.
 The front-end uses templated HTML files (Jinja2) and the Bootstrap CSS framework.
-All data submitted to the website will be saved in a SQL database.
+All data submitted to the website will be saved in an SQLite3 database.

 ## Website Setup
 The server requires some configuration before it can be used as a server for